Ansett-ANA Flight 325: Investigation

 All the wreckage lay in a trail aligned north-south.
 By making assumptions about the likely terminal velocities of key pieces of wreckage, accident investigators were able to determine the approximate location, height and speed of the aircraft at the time it broke up.
 They believed the outer section of the right wing was torn away when the aircraft was south of its intended flight path, heading in a northerly direction, and at a height between 3500 and 5500 ft.
 They believed this occurred at a time when the aircraft should have been at about 9000 ft, heading west and passing over a radio navigation aid nine miles away.
 It was necessary for the investigation to find a rational explanation as to why the aircraft was so far from where it should have been.

 Accident investigators studied a scientific report titled The Thunderstorm published in the USA in 1949.
 This report proposed that where two thunderstorms were separated, edge to edge, by less than 6 mi there was a likelihood of severe turbulence in the clear air between the two.
 The accident investigators believed it was likely that Flight 325, while flying west between two mature thunderstorms, encountered strong turbulence that caused the crew to lose control and the aircraft to lose a significant amount of height and enter the thunderstorm to the south of the airport.
 While flying north, possibly in an attempt to escape the thunderstorm, the crew encountered continuing strong turbulence that caused control to be lost again.
 The aircraft accelerated to its maximum safe speed or faster and while the crew were struggling to regain control the aircraft was suddenly subjected to extreme turbulence that caused the right wing and the right tailplane to fail.

 Board of Accident Inquiry

-A Board of Accident Inquiry was appointed in 1962 to investigate all aspects of the accident to Flight 325. chairman of the board was Mr Justice Spicer of the Commonwealth Industrial Court.
+A Board of Accident Inquiry was appointed in 1962 to investigate all aspects of the accident to Flight 325. chairman of the board was Justice Spicer of the Commonwealth Industrial Court.
 The Board first convened on 12 June 1962, sat for 24 days and closed on 27 July 1962.